 How about in a way that makes you more visual so you can memorize more information faster and with greater accuracy?

 Great.
-Then this may be the most important episode of the Magnetic Memory Method Podcast you’ll ever experience.
+Then this may be the most important post you ever read.

 But for now, here’s …